-However, many people know about cranes and balloons, so as an added bonus, it is usually appreciated if you write the person's name in Chinese characters on the completed origami as an added bonus.
+However, many people know vines and balloons, so it is usually appreciated if you write the person's name in Chinese characters on the completed origami as an added bonus.

-The material for origami is a single piece of casual paper.
+The material for origami is a sheet of plain paper.

-It's everywhere in the world.
-And pens are everywhere, too.
+It is everywhere in the world.
+And pens are everywhere.

-The process of creating new value from mundane objects gives us insights from the vast amount of mundane information on the net.
+The process of creating new value from commonplace objects provides hints for gaining insight from the vast amount of commonplace information on the Internet.

-Perhaps the framework of perception of "vast and mundane information" is itself different, and I can't see how to fold and value mundane information, and even more troubling, it seems to be uncertain and changing rapidly.
+Perhaps the framework of perception of "vast and mundane information" itself is different, and I don't see a way to fold mundane information into value, and even more troubling, it seems to be uncertain and ever-changing.